waffiqaziz/restaurantzz/README.md

 ## Features

-- **Restaurant Recommendations:** View a list of recommended restaurants.
+- **Restaurant Recommendations:** View and search list of recommended restaurants.
 - **Restaurant Details:** See detailed information about each restaurant.
 - **Responsive UI:** Material 3 UI with adaptive design.
 - **Dark and Light Themes:** The app automatically switches between dark and light themes based on the system settings.
+- **Favorite List:** Save your favorite restaurant.

 ## Contributing